badlogic/mariozechner.at/src/posts/2025-11-30-pi-coding-agent/index.md

 To ensure all features actually work across the gazillion of providers, pi-ai has a pretty extensive test suite covering image inputs, reasoning traces, tool calling, and other features you'd expect from an LLM API.
 Tests run across all supported providers and popular models.
 While this is a good effort, it still won't guarantee that new models and providers will just work out of the box.

 Another big difference is how providers report tokens and cache reads/writes.
 Anthropic has the sanest approach, but generally it's the Wild West.
 Some report token counts at the start of the SSE stream, others only at the end, making accurate cost tracking impossible if a request is aborted.
 To add insult to injury, you can't provide a unique ID to later correlate with their billing APIs and figure out which of your users consumed how many tokens.
 So pi-ai does token and cache tracking on a best-effort basis.
 Good enough for personal use, but not for accurate billing if you have end users consuming tokens through your service.

+Special shout out to Google who to this date seem to not support tool call streaming which is extremely Google.

+pi-ai also works in the browser, which is useful for building web-based interfaces.
+Some providers make this especially easy by supporting CORS, specifically Anthropic and xAI.

+### Context handoff

 Context handoff between providers was a feature pi-ai was designed for from the start.
 Since each provider has their own way of tracking tool calls and thinking traces, this can only be a best-effort thing.
 For example, if you switch from Anthropic to OpenAI mid-session, Anthropic thinking traces are converted to content blocks inside assistant messages, delimited by `<thinking></thinking>` tags.
 This may or may not be sensible, because the thinking traces returned by Anthropic and OpenAI don't actually represent what's happening behind the scenes.